prog4biol/pfb2019/problemsets/Python_06_problemset.md

          - calculate and store the count of each unique nucleotide character in a dictionary
          - report the name, total of each nucleotide count, and the GC content

+ ## Extra: Now that you know how to open a file and iterate over each line, you can write your first FASTA parser
+   - use file I/O, `if` statements and dictionaries to write your first FASTA parser.
+Some other useful functions and methods are `find`, `split`, string concatenation.